 After hitting the “Publish” button your files are avaiable and a download link was created:

 Tip: If you don’t provide a title for your file, the post id will be used like shown in the screen above (176 is the post id).

-You can assign lists to your uploads.
-This is usefull if you want to show them in a table with the included shortcode [filr list=123″].
-How you create, manage and output the lists and the shortcode will be part of the next tutorial.
+You can assign libraries to your uploads.
+This is useful if you want to show them in a table with the included shortcode [filr library=123″].
+How you create, manage, and output the lists and the shortcode will be part of the next tutorial.

 Expire by date:

 Set an expiration date for your uploaded files.
 The download link won’t be accessable after the date and the files are not available in any list shortcodes.